morrys/wora/README.md

 ## [Documentation](https://morrys.github.io/wora/)

-The GitHub page is under construction, especially the favicon :)
+the github page contains all the documentation relating to the libraries distributed by this monorepo.

 ## Community challenge